I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 I was diagnosed with Autism Spectrum Disorder in spring of 2022.

-I don’t recall any point in childhood where I struggled to hold eye contact.
+I don’t recall any point in childhood where I struggled to hold eye contact or found it uncomfortable.

 My Eye Contact As the Listener